CaioVilaNova19/Monitoring_Test/desafio-analise/README.md

 2. Navigate to the notebooks directory of the project.
 3. Open the Exploratory\_Analysis.ipynb file in your browser via Jupyter.
 4. Execute the cells sequentially to replicate the analysis and understand the anomaly identification process.

+**Note on exploratory_with_wrong_data.ipynb:**
+This notebook represents an initial, unfinished attempt at exploratory data analysis.
+It chronicles early explorations and tests of initial hypotheses, including an iteration where the dataset used might not have fully aligned with the final challenge specifications.
+It is included for reference to illustrate the iterative process of data analysis and problem-solving, showcasing the development of insights